Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/tinytreats-product-endpoints.md

 This endpoint:
 1. Retrieves all available products from the database
-2. Maps them to `ProductDto` objects
+2. Uses AutoMapper's `ProjectTo` method to efficiently map them to `ProductDto` objects directly in the query
 3. Returns a 200 OK response with the products
 4. Is publicly accessible (no authorization required)